 Input Туре Default Description pattern 1 • 2 • 3 0 Selects one of a list of movement patterns.
 That way, the sequence steps are not played in sophisticated movement.
-Available pattern are: linear order but in a o go step by step to the sequence (normal) \rightarrow 1 two steps forward, one step backward $\rightarrow \rightarrow \leftarrow$ 2 double step forward, one step backward $\Rightarrow \leftarrow$ double step forward, double step backward, single step forward $\Rightarrow \Leftarrow \rightarrow$ 4 double step forward, single step forward, double step backward, single step forward $\Rightarrow \rightarrow \Leftarrow \rightarrow$ 5 random single step forward or backward \leftrightarrow 6 go forward by a small random number of steps → × ?
-7 random jump to any allowed (other) note \$ autoreset 1 • 2 • 3 0 If set to non-zero, automatically issues a reset (just like a trigger to reset) every N clock tick ks. metricsaver 1 The Metric Saver The helps you to reliably come back to your original metric and time after playing around with of parameters that change the played number of steps in the sequence.
-These are: startstep, endstep (a changed interactively), form, direction, pingpong, pattern, autoreset and repeats and skips of individu.
-Therefore it counts the actual number of clock cycles since the last external reset (or system start).
-And wh these features are deactivated, it snaps back the clock to the position it would have been by now if you n played around with all the funny stuff.
-That way, during a live performance, you can safely play around with all this polymetric and otherwise time d stuff and as soon as you clean up your mess - voila: you are back on track and in sync with the rest of the "back the metric saver is turned on by default.
-But you can disable it by setting the parameter to 0.
+Available pattern are: linear order but in a 0 go step by step to the sequence (normal) \rightarrow 1 two steps forward, one step backward $\rightarrow \rightarrow \leftarrow$ 2 double step forward, one step backward $\Rightarrow \leftarrow$ 3 double step forward, double step backward, single step forward $\Rightarrow \Leftarrow \rightarrow$ 4 double step forward, single step forward, double step backward, single step forward \Rightarrow \rightarrow \Leftarrow \rightarrow 5 random single step forward or backward \leftrightarrow 6 go forward by a small random number of steps \rightarrow × ?
+7 random jump to any allowed (other) note \$ autoreset 1 • 2 • 3 0 If set to non-zero, automatically issues a reset (just like a trigger to reset) every N clock tic ks. metricsaver 1 The Metric Saver The helps you to reliably come back to your original metric and time after plat of parameters that change the played number of steps in the sequence.
+These are: starts changed interactively), form, direction, pingpong, pattern, autoreset and repeats and Therefore it counts the actual number of clock cycles since the last external reset (or syste these features are deactivated, it snaps back the clock to the position it would have been played around with all the funny stuff.
+That way, during a live performance, you can safely play around with all this polymetric and stuff and as soon as you clean up your mess - voila: you are back on track and in sync with the start of the position is the same of the position of the position in the polymetric and stuff and as soon as you clean up your mess - voila: you are back on track and in sync with the position in the polymetric and stuff and as soon as you clean up your mess - voila: you are back on track and in sync with the polymetric and stuff and as soon as you clean up your mess - voila: you are back on track and in sync with the polymetric and stuff and as soon as you clean up your mess - voila: you are back on track and in sync with the polymetric and stuff and as soon as you clean up your mess - voila: you are back on track and in sync with the polymetric and the polymetric an skips of individual s skips of individual s m start).
+And when by now if you neve otherwise time disru he rest of the "band" The metric saver is turned on by default.
+But you can disable it by setting the parameter to 0).